nunorvoliveira/snapmaker-2.0/Fusion 360/Post-Processor/README.md

     [![Click on the *Post Library*](../../resources/02.SM2.0_F360_Post_04.png "Click on the *Post Library*")](#)

-    You are now on the *Post Library*.
+    You are now on the *Post Library* window as on step 2.
 Follow steps 2-4 and your're done!

 ######